qianghan/Kevin/README.md

 - Set up MongoDB with Docker
 - Create necessary environment files
 - Create a convenient startup script
+- Initialize basic project structure if needed

+The installation script is designed to work immediately after cloning the repository without requiring any additional setup steps.

 ### Manual Installation